$0 Colorado Foster Care Quick-Start Checklist

 Mountain counties (Eagle, Summit, Pitkin, Grand, Chaffee, Custer, Fremont) have a mix of resort-area populations and longer-term rural communities.
 DHS staffing varies, and training options are constrained.

 Eastern Plains counties (Baca, Prowers, Bent, Kiowa, Cheyenne, Kit Carson, Yuma, Lincoln, Washington, Elbert) are among the least populated in Colorado.
-Many have a single DHS caseworker managing the full spectrum of child welfare services for the county.
+Staffing and training availability vary considerably across these counties.

 San Luis Valley (Alamosa, Conejos, Costilla, Saguache, Mineral, Rio Grande) has a predominantly Latino population with strong kinship traditions and limited formal foster care infrastructure.